 3. Do You Guarantee Your Work?

 If a plumber does not carry a warranty that guarantees his work for a set amount of days, then simply walk away.
-The risk of an expensive problem that doesn’t get fixed properly is too great to leave to chance.
+In addition, the risk of an expensive problem that doesn’t get fixed properly is too great to leave to chance.
 Make sure you get a guarantee.

 More Questions to Ask Your Plumber

 Here are three more important questions for plumbers that you need to ask.
-These extra questions will help you determine how to find a good plumber and determine those who are not quite right for your particular project.
+These extra questions will help you determine how to find a good plumber.
+More so, determine those who are not quite right for your particular project.

 - Do you have a speciality?
 Some plumbers specialize in service, installations, and/or emergencies?
 Others in drain cleaning and clearing (which require a different skill set that not all service plumbers have).

 - Can you provide an estimate before I approve any work?
-Make sure your plumber is okay with providing an estimate upfront, including how long he thinks the job will take.
+Make sure your plumber is okay with providing an estimate upfront.
+This should include how long he thinks the job will take.
 The best plumbers offer this without asking for it.

 - How soon can you get here?
 When it comes to plumbing and drains, especially problems with water or sewer leaks, time is of the essence.
 The longer the problem goes unattended, the more costly the fix and damage that results.
 Some plumbers and drain specialists, like 1-Tom-Plumber, are on-call 24/7 every day of the year.
 Those are the best for emergencies.